eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_operation_reference.rst

 invoke (String class, String method, Sequence(OclAny) arguments ) : OclAny
 __________________________________________________________________________
-   Invokes the method *method* of class *class* with the given arguments.
+   Invokes the Java method *method* of class *class* with the given arguments.
 This will return OclInvalid if the method cannot be called in any way (bad arguments, mispelled name, mispelled signature, encapsulation errors, ...).
+This is only intended to be used to call Java methods for now.

    examples: